Somali militants hit Kismayu as African troops move in

 "Having faced quite a significant setback which has severely damaged their prestige, they may well look to carry out high profile operations that will look to re-establish their reputation."

-(Additional reporting by Feisal Omar in Mogadishu, Richard Lough in Nairobi and Noor Ali in Garissa; Writing by James Macharia and Richard Lough)
+(Additional reporting by Feisal Omar in Mogadishu and Richard Lough in Nairobi; Writing by James Macharia and Richard Lough)